 But like in your professional resume, the activities on your fellowship resume should relate to the fellowship’s focus.
 If it’s public service, for example, include a separate section on your fellowship resume that assembles all your work in the community to catch your reader’s eye.
-The resume writing service from ULS organizes all of your activities to ensure they make the most impact.

 As all fellowships include a significant amount of independent research resulting in a final thesis, remember to emphasize your ability to work independently and take initiative throughout your fellowship resume.

 Listing independent academic research on your fellowship resume is important, but demonstrating your leadership and self-sufficiency in your activities or work experience will make your fellowship resume stand out.
 If you started a club or organized a community event, you reveal your strength not only as a leader, but a strong fellowship candidate.